Skip to Content

 Proving a breach of contract typically involves demonstrating the following key elements:

-• Existence of a Valid Contract: To begin, you must prove that a valid contract is in place.
+• Existence of a valid contract: To begin, you must prove that a valid contract is in place.
 This includes showing an offer, acceptance, consideration (something of value given), and a shared purpose to enter into a contract.

-• Contract Terms: Clearly state the contract's terms and conditions, including obligations, important dates, and any particular demands that both parties have agreed upon.
+• Contract terms: Clearly state the contract's terms and conditions, including obligations, important dates, and any particular demands that both parties have agreed upon.

 • Breach: Prove that one party didn't carry out their commitments under the contract.
 This may involve a performance slip-up, a delay, or a below-par effort.

-• Notice of Breach: It is essential to inform the other party in writing of the breach and provide them a reasonable amount of time, as stipulated in the contract or by Maryland law, to remedy it.
+• Notice of breach: It is essential to inform the other party in writing of the breach and provide them a reasonable amount of time, as stipulated in the contract or by Maryland law, to remedy it.

 • Damages: Show that you suffered actual damages as a direct result of the breach.
 This might include financial losses, additional costs, or missed opportunities.